-Do you ever feel like you and your doctor are speaking a different language?
+Do you ever feel like you and your doctor are speaking different languages?
 You’re not the only one.

-According to a Yale University study of insurance claims, out of the 60% of women with menopause symptoms that sought medical attention, nearly three-quarters of them were left untreated.
+According to a Yale University study of insurance claims, out of the 60 percent of women with menopause symptoms who sought medical attention, nearly three-quarters of them were untreated.
 And it’s possible that poor communication between patients and doctors is the culprit.

 It’s no secret that patient-doctor relationships can be tough to navigate, but that’s even more true for women, who often have longer wait times than men despite reporting more frequent and severe pain.
-It’s easy to see why menopausal women can have even more difficulties in communicating with their doctors when you take into consideration how personal menopause symptoms can be.
+And when you consider how personal menopause symptoms are, it’s easy to see why women can have more difficulty communicating with their doctors.

-Before you throw in the towel and begin the search for a new doctor, there are a few steps you can take to ensure you’re doing everything in your power to advocate for yourself and foster a strong relationship with your doctor.
+Before you throw in the towel and begin the search for a new clinician, there are a few steps you can take to ensure you’re doing everything you can to advocate for yourself and foster a stronger relationship with your doctor.

 We spoke with Nancy Phelan about what she learned from her career in biopharma and as a caregiver for her family.
-We asked her exactly what you can do to improve communication with your doctor during menopause.
+Here are her tips for improving communication with your doctor.

-The first step for improving communication with your doctor is preparing yourself for every appointment.
-That means having a list of your issues and concerns handy, as well as your goals for that specific appointment.
+The first step in good communication with your doctor is preparing yourself for your appointment.
+That means making a list of your questions and concerns, as well as your goals for the appointment.

 “Write down your list of issues if you need to,” Phelan says.
 “Be able to articulate in clear, easy-to-use language what your problem is.
 If you feel like you’re not being heard, look the physician in the eye and say, ‘I don’t think you’re understanding what I’m trying to say to you.’
-If you are not clear on something, ask them to write it down, or even draw a picture so you can understand.”
+If you are not clear on something, ask the doctor to write it down or even draw a picture so you can understand.”

-As a bonus, preparing for every appointment will help you feel more confident once you’re in the office describing your menopause symptoms.
+As a bonus, preparing for your appointment will help you feel more confident once you’re in the office.